 There is also another useful method of factory resetting iPad, with which it can restore your iPad to factory settings.
 This approach would erase all your data in a secure way, covering all potential corrupted files and viruses on your iPad.
 It is likely to make your iPad exit headphone mode after resetting.
 Just remember to back up your data in advance.
 Go to Settings → General → Transfer or Reset iPad.
 On the next screen, click Erase All Content and Settings.
 It may ask for your password to confirm your operation.
 After erasing your iPad, you can check if it works with no problem.

 Solution 8.
 Try iOS Recovery Mode

 The connection between your headphones and your computer may be affected by software or hardware problems.
 It may be necessary to use Recovery Mode if simple solutions do not work.
 Providing you've backed up your data, try this safe and relatively easy method to resolve iPad stuck in headphone mode.

-Step 5.
-You should see a pop-up window from iTunes, choose "Update".
+- Step 4: Now, you should see a pop-up window from iTunes.
+Choose "Update".

 Part 3.
 Final Verdict

 Certainly, when a problem crops up with your dear iPad, you go crazy and a problem like an iPad stuck in headphone mode can even leave you baffled.
 However, these tips surely will prove to be very helpful and will solve your case, and allow you to enjoy using your dear iPad properly yet again.
 Just try all of them according to your own needs and based on the actual situations.
 Hope you can find the one that suits you completely.